Nutritionist Interview Questions

 Question: What type of plan would you create for someone who was chronically underweight and needed to increase their BMI?

 Explanation: This question addresses an uncommon issue for a nutritionist.
-Nutritionists typically are addressing issues related to overeating or eating the wrong foods.
-Since more people have high BMI and are overweight, a nutritionist is typically helping people lose weight.
+Nutritionists typically address issues related to overeating or eating the wrong foods.
+Since more people have a high BMI and are overweight, nutritionists are typically helping people lose weight.
 Assisting a person with gaining weight requires special skills and knowledge.
 Because this condition may be caused by psychological issues, the nutritionist also has to be a good counselor and know when to engage other healthcare professionals.

 Example: “It is rare, but I occasionally have to deal with people who are chronically underweight and need to gain body mass.
 This is usually a result of an eating disorder or other psychological issues.
 When I encounter this, I put together a program that combines good eating practices and nutrition with counseling to address the psychological issues.
 I also recognize that addressing this will take more time due to its complexity.”